 As a one-off of the previous tip, you can bring your own food into the parks to save some serious dough and stick to your budget.
 You can take in a large tote bag or cooler with packed lunches, drinks, and snacks.
 I recommend sticking with items that will not get soggy or runny, like pretzels, crackers, and lunchable type meals.

 This is also a good option for those with special dietary needs that have to pay close attention to what they eat and those going to Disney World on a budget.
 Plus, you won’t have to wait in any quick service restaurant lines!
 Just remember that all of your bags and coolers will have to go through bag check before entering the park and as of May 2019 you cannot have loose ice in your cooler.

 Bonus Tip: Tables In Wonderland Card

 The Tables in Wonderland card is a way to receive some beaucoup discounts on certain meals in Disney World.
-A number of restaurants on property offer 20% off of meals and even sometimes on alcoholic drinks as well, which is a pretty significant discount.
+A number of restaurants on property offer 20% off of meals and even sometimes on alcoholic drinks as well, which is a pretty significant discount and can really help when planning a trip to Disney World on a budget!
 You also get a special dining invitation and complimentary valet parking to boot.
 The only drawback is that you have to be a Disney Vacation Club member, Florida resident, or Annual Passholder to even purchase this card.
 So depending on your budget this may or may not be an option that makes sense for you.